 The geography graduate program offers the following degree options: Master of Arts (MA), Master of Science (MS), and the Doctor of Philosophy (PhD).
-For students seeking a terminal MA, the requirements for the MA and MS degrees are identical; students seeking the terminal Master's may opt for either designation at their discretion.
+For students seeking a terminal master’s degree (i.e., not en route to a PhD), the requirements for the MA and MS degrees are identical.
+Students may opt for either designation at their discretion.

-Thesis Option: by taking 24 credits of course work and six research credits, submitting a thesis written under the supervision of the student’s committee, making a public presentation of the thesis, and successfully defending it orally in response to questions prepared by the student’s committee.
+The Thesis Option requires 24 credits of coursework and 6 research credits, submission of a thesis written under the supervision of the student’s committee, a public presentation of the thesis, and a successful oral defense of the thesis (involving a response to questions prepared by the student’s committee).

-Exam Option: by taking 30 credits of course work, submitting a writing sample for approval by the student’s committee, and successfully passing written comprehensive examinations given and evaluated by the student’s committee.
-The writing sample, typically a revised seminar paper, is expected to be substantial, though considerably less ambitious in scope than a thesis.
+The Exam Option requires 30 credits of coursework, submission of a writing sample for approval by the student’s committee, and passing written comprehensive exams given and evaluated by the student’s committee.
+The writing sample, typically a revised and expanded seminar paper, is expected to be substantial, although considerably less ambitious in scope than a master’s thesis.

 For more information: